 Lockerlassen currently hosts women coming from Afghanistan, Iran, Iraq, Poland, and Somalia who meet regularly every week.
-Additionally, we organise excursions into nature and individual massage sessions, and provide individual psychological counseling and support via Messenger.
+Additionally, we organise excursions into nature and individual massage sessions and provide individual psychological counselling and support via Messenger.

 Activity coordinator (we prefer to call her “caring spirit”): Antonina Stasiuk and Agata Waśko.

 Family Wholebeing Programme: Upon need and mutual agreement

 This programme aims to cultivate stable and safe relationships with families who were forced to flee their countries of origin.
 With a holistic approach toward the needs of individuals and families, we provide psychological and emotional support, while helping also in practical and organisational matters.
 This includes individual support or providing a creative safe space for children.